Cloudxtreme/MagickaBBS/README.md

 As I lost the code to my initial BBS flea, I've decided to start over from scratch and this time I'm using git hub so I dont lose it again!

-Magicka is meant to be a modern (haha) BBS system, using modern technologies, like Sqlite, IRC, long filenames (gasp!) etc while still retaining the classic BBS feel.
+Magicka is meant to be a modern (haha) BBS system, using modern technologies, like Sqlite3, IRC, long filenames (gasp!) etc while still retaining the classic BBS feel.
 ANSI & Telnet, and good old ZModem.

 If you want to install Magicka BBS, follow these steps.

-1. Ensure you have git, c compiler, sqlite-dev and gnu make
+1. Ensure you have git, c compiler, libsqlite3-dev, libreadline-dev and gnu make

+   `sudo apt-get install build-essential libsqlite3-dev libreadline-dev git`

+   should work on debian and debian derivatives.
 2. Clone the repo `git clone https://github.com/apamment/MagickaBBS`
 3. Build JamLib